dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 > [!NOTE]
 > There's also a `RoundRectangleGeometry` class that derives from the `GeometryGroup` class.
 For more information, see [RoundRectangleGeometry](#roundrectanglegeometry).

 The `Geometry` and `Shape` classes seem similar, in that they both describe 2D shapes, but have an important difference.
-The `Geometry` class derives from the `BindableObject` class, while the `Shape` class derives from the <xref:Microsoft.Maui.Controls.View> class.
+The `Geometry` class derives from the <xref:Microsoft.Maui.Controls.BindableObject> class, while the `Shape` class derives from the <xref:Microsoft.Maui.Controls.View> class.
 Therefore, `Shape` objects can render themselves and participate in the layout system, while `Geometry` objects cannot.
 While `Shape` objects are more readily usable than `Geometry` objects, `Geometry` objects are more versatile.
 While a `Shape` object is used to render 2D graphics, a `Geometry` object can be used to define the geometric region for 2D graphics, and define a region for clipping.

 The following classes have properties that can be set to `Geometry` objects: